vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/02_uttara-paxaH.md

 <details><summary>English</summary>

 REFUTATION.
-To this he says: The utilization of a proffered substance which has been offered up to the deity is not condemned if it is done within a period of ten nāḍikās.280
+To this he says: The utilization of a proffered substance which has been offered up to the deity is not condemned if it is done ~~within~~ after a period of ten nāḍikās.280

 280: one nāḍikā is a half muhūrta.
 </details>